Assistant Professor of Literature

 Primary Academic Program: Literature

-Academic Program Affiliation(s): Victorian Studies
+Academic Program Affiliation(s): Environmental and Urban Studies, Victorian Studies

 AB, Harvard College; MPhil, University of Cambridge, Magdalene College; PhD, Harvard University.
 At Bard since 2019.